-- We employ a Compliance Manager, who receives full training and development, to ensure full compliance with UKVI regulations, policies and procedures. - Our Senior Management Team oversees compliance. - We engage an external specialist to undertake periodic audits to ensure compliance. - Breaches of UKVI polices and procedures is a risk that we monitor regularly through the Corporate Risk Register. - Our Admissions Department deals with all applications.
-To avoid any conflict of interest, our Admissions Department is not involved in the recruitment of students and therefore does not have to satisfy any recruitment targets. - We subscribe to the UKVI's Premium Service to ensure we receive a full immigration history for all prospective international students. - We are approved by UKVI as a Student Sponsor with track record of compliance.
+We employ a dedicated Compliance team that receives full training and development, to ensure full compliance with UKVI regulations, policies and procedures.

+- Our Senior Management Team oversees compliance. - We engage an external specialist to undertake periodic audits to ensure compliance.

+Breaches of UKVI policies and procedures is a risk that we monitor regularly through the Corporate Risk Register.

+- Our Admissions Department deals with all applications.
+To avoid any conflict of interest, our Admissions Department is not involved in the recruitment of students and therefore does not have to satisfy any recruitment targets. - We are approved by UKVI as a Student Sponsor with track record of compliance.